jnga/ReadableMail/README.md

 10.10 “Yosemite.”

 Note: on OS versions 10.11 and higher, installation requires turning off System Integrity Protection (SIP).
-After installation, SIP may be turned back on again.
+After installation, SIP can be turned back on again.

 ## Installation